ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn activation list`
 {: #cli_activation_list}

-List all of the activation IDs for all of the actions in a package.
+List all the activation IDs for all the actions in a package.
 {: shortdec}

 ```sh